 Michael Bray mentioned a paper which was published in 1992 by senior accountant RK Elliott, of KPMG New York, called ‘The third wave breaks on the shores of accounting‘.
 Here Elliott argued that with each new wave of wealth creation a new form of accounting is required.
 Drawing on Alvin Toffler’s The Third Wave, he characterised the three ages of wealth creation as the agricultural, the industrial, and the information era.
 Our accounting systems were designed for the industrial era – first codified by Luca Pacioli in Venice in 1494 and then adapted to factory production in the late 18th and 19th centuries.
 Elliott argued that these industrial accounting systems cannot account for the new, late 20th and 21st century forms of wealth creation of the information age (characterised by Yann Moulier Boutang as ‘cognitive capitalism‘).

 So what new forms of accounting are being proposed?
 Not surprisingly, ‘sustainability is the new black’ (their words).
 In accounting terms it’s called ‘integrated reporting’ – which is already being tested in 65 pilot initiatives around the world, including by Microsoft and CocaCola.
-Integrated reporting broadens the concept of capital to include: 1. financial capital, 2. manufacturing capital, 3. social capital, 4. intellectual capital, 5. environmental capital, and 6. natural capital.
+Integrated reporting broadens the concept of capital to include: 1. financial capital, 2. manufactured capital, 3. intellectual capital, 4. human capital, 5. social and relationship capital, and 6. natural capital.

-There’s also the new ‘Global Reporting Initiative‘ (GRI), which advocates accounting reform and the use of integrated reporting, led by Mervyn King, Governor of the Bank of England.
+There’s also the new ‘Global Reporting Initiative‘ (GRI), which advocates accounting reform and the use of integrated reporting, led by South African lawyer Mervyn King.
 King says the integrated reporting initiative is driven by financial, social and environmental imperatives, ie the need for sustainable business.

 While it’s good to hear that accountants are expanding their horizons beyond financial and economic imperatives – and actually beginning to implement new forms of accounting – it seems the actual financial statements remain intact in the new system.
 The integrated reports appear as text and graphs up the front of the annual report.
 So I wonder how this new information will feed into the behaviour of corporations and investors if, for example, the cost of polluting a river is not factored into the production process and thus into prices.